Qoricancha Information and how to get

 We are inside the temple of the stars.
 The stars, servants of the moon, and daughters of the sun and the moon were considered divinities.

 In the middle part of the TEMPLE OF THE STARS, this ceremonial hornacina observes holes, low relief works, and bony remains of auquenids.
 This hornacina is at sunrise in the Winter Solstice, Feast of the Inti.
-In this niche, it is necessary to emphasize the perfection in the cut or carved stone, which seems to have been cut by a powerful diamond, maintaining the edges intact without polishing.
+In this niche, it is necessary to emphasize the perfection of the cut or carved stone, which appears to have been cut by a powerful diamond, with the edges intact and unpolished.
 Also, it is necessary to emphasize the perfection in the design of the holes, which seem to have been drilled by a powerful drill, being careful not to break the stone by force applied.

-In this room, we found the solar idol or representation of the supreme god WIRACOCHA or god PUNCHAO.
+In this room, we found the solar idol, or representation, of the supreme god WIRACOCHA, or the god PUNCHAO.
 Some Inca mummies guarded the enclosure, and the Mamaconas, or priestesses of the sun, served as guardians of this temple, the most important archaeological complex.
-The mastery of the stone’s work is reflected in the design and construction of this enclosure, which, as you can see in the right margin of this photo, is a stone wall in vertical form, while the other wall is curved without angle, straight of the union.
+The mastery of the stone’s work is reflected in the design and construction of this enclosure, which, as you can see in the right margin of this photo, is a stone wall in vertical form, while the other wall is curved without angle, straight at the union.

-In this temple and the stone constructions made by the Incas, we must emphasize that there is no material between the joints of the stone blocks that form these walls and that the space between block and stone block practically does not exist.
+In this temple and the stone constructions made by the Incas, we must emphasize that there is no material between the joints of the stone blocks that form these walls, and that the space between the blocks practically does not exist.
 It is like taking a giant stone, cutting it precisely (exact measurements), and assembling it in a predetermined place.

-In the lower part, you can see part of the sacred gardens; the Incas decorated these gardens with flora and fauna of the empire of TAHUANTINSUYO: works made in gold and silver.
+In the lower part, you can see part of the sacred gardens; the Incas decorated these gardens with flora and fauna from the empire of TAHUANTINSUYO, including works made in gold and silver.

 FONTS: In this shot, you can see one of the fountains located in the sacred garden.